 The Sonoma Humane Society's low-cost spay and neuter clinic is subsidized by donations and is available for low-income residents of Sonoma County.
 Click here to make a donation in support of our Spay/Neuter services.

 Our low-cost services are reserved for cats and dogs.
-Priority is given to the following dog breeds: Pit bulls, Chihuahuas, German Shepherds, and Labradors.
-All other breeds are scheduled as space is available.
+Priority is given to Pit bulls and Chihuahuas.

 Generously Sponsored by:

 The below prices are effective for any surgeries performed after April 1, 2017.
 Any surgeries scheduled to be performed after April 1 that were scheduled prior to April 1 will be performed at the old price.

 All sizes $45 All sizes $65